Saeedam02/Python-Projects/Pathfinding-Visualizer-With-Search-Algorithms/README.md

 algorithms — **BFS**, **DFS**, **Dijkstra**, and **A\*** — solving the same grid maze in real time, side by side in behavior if not in pixels.

-This is one of the most searched, most-cloned genres of Python project on GitHub (search terms like "python pathfinding visualizer" and "A* algorithm python" get consistent, high search volume), and for good reason: watching a search algorithm actually explore a maze makes an abstract CS concept immediately click.

 ## Demo